newton-c/Learn_R_from_STATA/docs/One_stop_modeling.md

 [^1]: There are two options for converting Zelig's output to a format that's readable for `modelsummary()`.
 As seen above you can add a pipe (`%>%`) followed by `from_zelig_model()`.
 Alternatively, you can wrap the code inside of `from_zelig_model()`.
 For example `from_zelig_model(zelig(Survived ~ Class + Sex + Age, data = titanic.expanded, model = "logit"))`.
 Both methods do the same thing, the difference is ultimately asthetic.
-Choose the method you find most readable.
+I prefer using `%>%` as the commands read in the order that they are being executed, where as nesting commands requires you to start near the end of the line and read backwards.